careport/file-formats/patient-roster.md

 ```
 and the value of the `Address` field would be `123 Fake Street, Gary,
 Indiana 46401`.
 As you can see, commas within a double-quoted field do
-not count as delimters; they are part of the field value.
+not count as delimiters; they are part of the field value.
 If you need
 to put a double-quote character within a double-quoted field value,
 use two double-quote characters in a row.
 For example, let's add a
 field to John's record: